 If the pandemic proved one thing, it’s that you should maintain an emergency fund and keep an eye on your household budget.
 However, if you’re one of the many Americans living paycheck to paycheck, you might wonder why you should bother when you rarely, if ever, have anything left after paying bills.

 However, examining your income and expenses can reveal savvy ways you can save.
-For example, refinancing your vehicle could cut down on what you owe over the life of the loan, saving you money each month.
+For example, refinancing your vehicle or refinancing your home could cut down on what you owe over the life of the loan, saving you money each month.
 That’s found cash you can use to pad your savings if your stimulus stash has already dwindled.

 Review Your Insurance Coverage